-The mission relies on 3 teams: -Hospitality -Accompaniment -Support
+The mission runs on our 3 values: -Hospitality -Accompaniment -Growth

 Young girls are taken off the street to learn trades and live virtuous lives.